What is Dual Language Immersion?

 How will applicants be selected to participate?

 All applicants will be assessed for language proficiency in English and/or Spanish.
-This language assessment will help to determine if this program is a good fit for your child.
+This language assessment will help to determine if the DLI Program is a good fit for your child.

 There are a limited number of spaces available and a balance of English and Spanish speakers must be maintained.
-If there are more applicants in either language group than spaces available, a lottery will be held to select participants and establish waiting lists.
+If there are more applicants in either language group than spaces available, a random drawing will be held to select participants and establish waiting lists.

 How are parents involved?